CAMEF Team

 Mehraneh Tavakkoli Gilavan

-Mehraneh is a PhD student in School of Biomedical Engineering.
+Mehraneh is a PhD candidate in the School of Biomedical Engineering.
 She joined the group in September 2021.
 She is currently working on the fabrication of robust chemiresistive sensors for analyzing water quality.
 She is also interested in fabrication of carbon-based biosensors.
 She obtained her master’s degree in Electrical Engineering from York University in 2021, and her bachelor’s degree in Material Science from University of Tehran in 2017.

 Master's Students